 glacier national park

-Glacier National Park has one of the largest intact ecosystems in the temperate zone, and it's surprisingly easy to explore by road or trail.
+Glacier National Park has one of the largest intact ecosystems in the lower 48, and it's surprisingly easy to explore by road or trail.
 The Going-to-the-Sun Road—an engineering marvel and National Historic Landmark—takes visitors through the heart of the park over Logan Pass and is one of the most scenic drives in North America.

 And while summer is the park’s busiest season, it’s open—and lovely—year-round.
 Autumn offers quiet exploration among golden hues and prime wildlife viewing.
-Winter in the park is prime for snowshoeing, ice climbing, cross-country skiing and sightseeing, and springtime offers an opportunity to take advantage of a vehicle-free bicycle ride up the Going-to-the-Sun Road.
+Winter in the park is prime for snowshoeing, ice climbing and cross-country skiing, and springtime offers an opportunity to take advantage of a vehicle-free bicycle ride up the Going-to-the-Sun Road.

 To learn more about the history and culture of the park, please visit the National Park Service website.